-United States, Canada, Australia, and United Kingdom are countries where growing this type of garden is particularily popular.
+United States, Canada, Australia, United Kingdom and Turkey are countries where growing this type of garden is particularily popular.